On the Chow theory of projectivizations: Introduction

 \subsection{Acknowledgement}

-The author would like to thank Arend Bayer for many helpful discussions; thanks especially Huachen Chen for bringing his attention to this problem, and for many helpful discussions on Voisin maps, his work \cite{Chen} and Chow theory throughout this work; also thanks Dougal Davis for helpful conversations.
+The author would like to thank Arend Bayer for many helpful discussions, thank especially Huachen Chen for bringing his attention to this problem and many helpful discussions on Voisin maps and his work \cite{Chen}, and thank Dougal Davis for helpful conversations.
 This project started during a workshop at Liverpool, for which the author thanks the organisers Alice Rizzardo and Theo Raedschelders for hospitality.
+The author also thank the referee for the careful reading and many helpful suggestions which greatly improve the exposition of the paper.
 This work is supported by the Engineering and Physical Sciences Research Council (EPSRC) [EP/R034826/1].